-What is an RSS Feed
+What is a Web Feed

-How do I Use RSS Feeds
+How do I use Web Feeds

-Where can I get an RSS reader?
+Where can I get a web feed reader?

 Note: These links are provided solely as a convenience to you and not as an endorsement by CCOHS of the contents of such third-party web sites.